onap/doc/docs/platform/architecture/index.rst

 Conclusion
 ----------
-The ONAP platform provides a comprehensive platform for real-time, policy- driven orchestration and automation of physical and virtual network functions that will enable software, network, IT and cloud providers and developers to rapidly automate new services and support complete lifecycle management.
+The ONAP provides a comprehensive functions for real-time, policy- driven orchestration and automation of physical and virtual network functions that will enable software, network, IT and cloud providers and developers to rapidly automate new services and support complete lifecycle management.